ml4ai/automates/documentation/reports/m3_report_prototype_system/webapp.md

 the linkage to equations extracted from papers using the equation parsing module.

-For example - the screenshot above shows the analysis of the Priestley-Taylor method of calculating potential evapotranspiration, as implemented in DSSAT.
-A few of the `__assign__` functions have been clicked, showing a few tooltips with black backgrounds containing some of the equations involved in this calculation - these very equations can be found on page 46 of the book [Understanding Options for Agricultural Production](https://link-springer-com.ezproxy2.library.arizona.edu/book/10.1007%2F978-94-017-3624-4)
+For example, the screenshot above shows the analysis of the Priestley-Taylor method of calculating potential evapotranspiration, as implemented in DSSAT.
+Three of the `__assign__` functions have been clicked, showing tooltips with black backgrounds containing some of the equations involved in this calculation - these very equations can be found on page 46 of the book [Understanding Options for Agricultural Production](https://link-springer-com.ezproxy2.library.arizona.edu/book/10.1007%2F978-94-017-3624-4)